Jonatas4ndrade/Jonatas4ndrade/README.md

 ![Curious People](https://visitor-badge.glitch.me/badge?page_id=Jonatas4ndrade.Jonatas4ndrade-badge&left_color=red&right_color=green&left_text=Curious%20Visitors: )

 ## Wanna know the latest twists of our dev saga? ##

+<p>Now a mainframe developer for one of (according to Forbes) world's top 100 largest companies!
+First IT job and I got to touch a shiny IBM z15!
+Woof, that was a quick turn of events!

+Unfortunately, we have a custom solution for version control, so you won't see me around as much :(

-<p>Full-time IT student for the moment | Systems Analysis and Development (Associate Degree, final semester).
+<p>Systems Analysis and Development (Associate – 2022).

-I'm now brushing up the front-end, studying the MERN (MongoDB, Express, React, Node.js) stack and reviewing Python.
+Now picking up COBOL, Natural, JCL, z/OS and other mainframe goodies.

-So far, I've made small scripts in C, Python, Javascript and Java (most of them unpublished), but I'm yet to find an opportunity to gather industry experience.
-For that reason, despite coming from a management position, I'm open for Internships, even unpaid options are on the table if the project or team is interesting.
-Also, feel free to contact if you have a cool open source project in need of an extra hand.
+Still, feel free to contact if you have a cool open source project in need of an extra hand.
 </p>